Time delay estimation in unresolved lensed quasars: Time delay estimation with deep learning

 \subsection{Models}

-Three different CNN models are here tested to perform the time-delay estimation task.
-The first two, namely ResNet and InceptionTime, are the results of recent research efforts in the area of time series classification and are adapted to our scope with minimal changes compared to their original implementation.
-The choice of these three models is motivated by the fact that we wanted to show that state-of-the-art time series analysis neural networks can be efficiently applied with minor modifications to a challenging cosmological problem.
-To the best of the authors' knowledge indeed, this is the first time ResNet and InceptionTime have been applied to a problem involving time-series in the context of Cosmology and we hope our work can be inspirational for future applications of such models.
-The third is a relatively simple deep CNN model and its fine-tuned to maximize the performance on the validation set.
+Three different CNN models are tested to perform the time-delay estimation task.
+The first two, namely ResNet \citep{ResNet} and InceptionTime \citep{InceptionTime}, are the results of recent research efforts in the area of time series classification and are adapted to our scope with minimal changes compared to their original implementation.
+The main innovation introduced by these two models stands in their use of the residual connections, which facilitate the propagation of gradients even in relatively deep networks, without incurring in the so-called vanishing/exploding gradient problems, by introducing elements like bottleneck layers and allowing for multiple filters of different lengths to be applied simultaneously to the same input time series.

+Inception modules have a slightly more complex structure compared to Resnet modules which are mainly made of simple fully convolutional layers \citep{McNeely}.
+For more details on the specifics of the architectures of these two models we refer the interested reader to the works of \cite{ResNet} and \cite{InceptionTime}.
+We adapt the original implementations of these models to the regression setting by changing the dimension of the output layer to one.
+To the best of the authors' knowledge, this is the first time ResNet and InceptionTime have been applied to a problem involving time-series in the context of cosmology and we hope our work can be inspirational for future applications of such models.

+The third model, simply labelled generically "CNN" in the following, is a relatively standard deep fully convolutional network without residual connections and it is fine-tuned to maximize the performance on the validation set: in this way we can compare the results obtained with a fine-tuned network with those from not-fine-tuned ones.
+This CNN consists of 13 convolutional layers, each with 14 filters of size 17 and 3 linear layers mapping the output of the convolutional blocks into the final output.
+Batch-Normalization \citep{ioffe2015batch} and ReLU \citep{agarap2019deep} activations functions are used after each convolutional layer.